Child Development

 We have exceptional faculty with expertise in a wide array of child development topics and areas of professional work related to children and families.
 Our advisors and faculty are highly involved with students, helping them develop their academic and career goals.

-Child development majors have the opportunity to participate in three internship courses that are embedded in the major, each one offering students diverse opportunities to gain important work-related knowledge, experiences, and applied skills under the guidance and supervision of staff and faculty.
+Child development majors can participate in three internship courses embedded in the major, each offering students diverse opportunities to gain important work-related knowledge, experiences, and applied skills under the guidance and supervision of staff and faculty.
 Some students may complete honors in the major, gaining essential research-related skills and opportunities.
 Additionally, we offer several unique 1-unit courses to help students further explore their professional and academic interests.

 Experience

-Child development provides a wide variety of courses and internships designed to prepare students for work in careers focused on children and families.
-For example, students gain knowledge and experiences that can help prepare them to pursue a teaching career, work in human service agencies that support children and families, engage advocacy, and conduct research.
-Faculty assist and support students’ professional development by fostering collaborative learning environments that integrate high-quality teaching, mentoring, promoting scholarly activities, guiding relevant practical experiences, and modeling leadership.
+Child development provides a variety of courses and internships designed to prepare students for work in careers focused on children and families.
+For example, students gain knowledge and experiences that can help prepare them to pursue a teaching career, work in human service agencies that support children and families, engage in advocacy, and conduct research.
+Faculty assist and support students’ professional development by fostering collaborative learning environments that integrate high-quality teaching, mentoring, promoting scholarly activities, guiding interactions with children, and modeling leadership.

-We have a very active Child Development Student Association (CDSA) that is advised by one of our faculty members.
-Attending CDSA meetings provide opportunities to:
+We have a very active Child Development Student Association (CDSA) advised by one of our faculty members.
+Attending CDSA meetings provide opportunities to

-• Learn from professionals about their work in related fields.
+• Learn from professionals about their work in related careers.

-• Develop leadership skills/experiences for those who are interested in becoming an officer.
+• Develop leadership skills/experiences for those interested in becoming an officer.

 Outlook